Lifestyle Medicine:

 - Engaging resistant patients

-In addition to being live streamed, all sessions will be recorded and placed in the online course library, enabling registrants to view them at their convenience.
+In addition to being live streamed, all sessions will be recorded and placed in the online course library, enabling participants to view the programs for which they registered at their convenience.
 Recordings will be available for viewing for 90 days after the conclusion of the course.
 All live streaming and recorded sessions are eligible for AMA PRA Category 1 Credits™ and other relevant credits.
 (Note: Evaluations must be completed within 30 days in order to receive CME credit.)

 Developed and Offered By: